openeuropa/oe_multilingual/README.md

 This will:

 - Install the test site
-- Enable OpenEuropa Multilingual module
+- Enable the OpenEuropa Multilingual module
-- Enable OpenEuropa Multilingual Demo module and [Configuration development][7] modules
+- Enable the OpenEuropa Multilingual Demo module and [Configuration development][7] modules
 - Enable and set the OpenEuropa Theme as default

 ### Using Docker Compose